porech/key-miner/README.md

 go build
 ```

-The only requried and accepted arguments is the string you want the key to contain.
+The only required argument is the string you want the public key to contain.

 Example: